aswolff/pytrim/README.md

 # pytrim
-Simple program to cut a window for a given start and end time
+Simple program to cut a video for a given start and end time